A web browser doesn’t just download a web page; it also has to show

 self.canvas.create_text(100, 100, text=c)

-a discussion of basic typography to the next chapter…,
+delay a discussion of basic typography to the next

-let’s test it on the first chapter of
+chapter. let’s test it on the first chapter

-Chinese novel about a monkey.
-Run this URLRight click on the link and
+classic Chinese novel about a monkey.
+Run this URLRight click on the link and "Copy URL".

 , and load

-You should see a window with a big blob of black pixels inset a bit from
+You should see a window with a big blob of black pixels inset a little

 Why a blob instead of letters?
 Well, of course, because we are drawing every letter in the same place, so they all overlap!
 Let’s fix that: